 - Early intervention to improve auditory processing can have a significant positive impact on a child’s learning.

 The following is a summary of Dr. Marty Burns' webinar “How Do ADD, Dyslexia, and Auditory Processing Disorder Overlap?”.
-Read below for the key takeaways, or view the recording now.
+Read below for the key takeaways.

 The rise in diagnoses of ADD and ADHD in children over the last couple of decades has been a great cause of concern and controversy for parents and scientists alike.
 But new research suggests that for many of these children, the symptoms may actually indicate a more fundamental problem with understanding and processing speech.